 Welcome to the School of Politics & International Relations

 The School of Politics and International Relations has a long history of excellence in research, in undergraduate education and in postgraduate supervision.
-The ANU was the only university in the country to receive a score of 5, denoting an “outstanding performance well above world standards”, for political science on both the 2010 and 2012 Excellence in Research in Australia assessment.
-In the 2011 rankings of the world’s top 200 universities, ANU was ranked 10th for politics and international relations.
+The ANU was the only university in the country to receive a score of 5, denoting an “outstanding performance well above world standards”, for political science in both the 2010 and 2012 Excellence in Research in Australia assessment.
+In the 2014 QS Top University rankings of the world’s top 200 universities, ANU was ranked 7th for politics and international relations.

 Located in the national seat of government, Canberra, the ANU is Australia’s premiere research university.
 Students and researchers in the School enjoy easy access to Australia’s national political institutions, to the associated lobby groups, and to the National Library.